|Given its relatively conservative, quietly affluent reputation,

 a great little Northern Italian trattoria, either for a meal or a snack

 out sightseeing.
 An immensely popular spot for breakfast, lunch, or

-with a light menu and a cheerful arboured terrace, Paradise Cafe serves
+with a light menu and a cheerful arboured terrace, La Paloma Cafe serves

 of the city's great bargains, offering an inexpensive three-course

 of modern Californian and Italian dishes.

 The gay nightlife scene in Santa Barbara has waxed and waned over the